rosemspace/client/packages/@rosemlab/sfc-loader/README.md

 - **index** - reserved.
 User value will be ignored
 - **src** - source file path.
 Cannot include any content, warning will be shown (probable in development mode only) otherwise

+### How it works?

+`SFCLoaderPlugin` goes through all `webpack` rules, clones them with some modifications and places them on top.
+It needs to clone instead of direct mutation of a rule to avoid issues because some existed rules can be shared between several configurations.

 ### Loading stages

 #### `App.sfc` file